-Many proponents of vegetarianism say that eating meat harms health, wastes resources, causes deforestation, and creates pollution.
+Many proponents of vegetarianism say that eating meat harms health, wastes resources, and creates pollution.
 They often argue that killing animals for food is cruel and unethical since non-animal food sources are plentiful.

 Many opponents of a vegetarian diet say that meat consumption is healthful and humane, and that producing vegetables causes many of the same environmental problems as producing meat.
 They also argue that humans have been eating and enjoying meat for 2.3 million years.
 Read more background…